 See the City by Bike

-Amsterdam has a rich history and there’s a lot to experience as a historically interested tourist.
-A visit to The Amsterdam Museum might be worth it to get a comprehensive overview of the city’s history.
-At this museum you can follow the urbanization of the city for several centuries and visit exhibitions to learn more about specific events in the Amsterdam’s history.
+Amsterdam has a rich history, and there’s a lot to experience as a historically interested tourist.
+A visit to the Amsterdam Museum might be worth it to get a comprehensive overview of the city’s history.
+At this museum, you can follow the urbanization of the city for several centuries and visit exhibitions to learn more about specific events in Amsterdam’s history.

 See an Event at Ziggo Dome

-Ziggo Dome is a large arena in central Amsterdam that annually hosts several different events that consist first and foremost of concerts and musical performances.
-Several big artists have played here and with room for 17,000 spectators, it’s usually very lively in the arena when world stars appear.
-There’s some sort of performance at Ziggo Dome every week and if you’re lucky during your stay in Amsterdam, you just might manage to squeeze one of the shows in.
+Ziggo Dome is a large arena in central Amsterdam that annually hosts several different events that consist, first and foremost, of concerts and musical performances.
+Several big artists have played here, and with room for 17,000 spectators, it’s usually very lively in the Amsterdam arena when world stars appear.
+There’s some sort of performance at Ziggo Dome every week, and if you’re lucky during your stay in Amsterdam, you just might manage to squeeze one of the shows in.
 Tickets are often available, but not always.
-It’s usually sold out weeks in advance if it’s a main act.
+It’s usually sold out weeks in advance if it’s the main act.
 You can find what’s on in the schedule on Ziggo Dome’s website.